 I had large globs and spray spots of white house paint that had dried for months on a new gray leather couch.
 It took me about thirty minutes to remove all the paint using the vehicle leather wipes.
 I rubbed each paint spot lightly and consistently while using the wettest portion of each wipe, and switching them out when needed.
-The white paint began to break down and then flake or rub off.
-There was no damage to my leather couch, and it's probably better off for the conditioning from the wipes.

 Using a small cell sponge to clean your leather.
 It will give the same advantage as using a foaming cleaner.
 Rinse it well.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.